-Technically, neither the Roth nor a traditional IRA is an actual investment, such as a mutual fund, a bond, or a stock; they are types of accounts.
+The Roth IRA and the traditional IRA are types of accounts; they are not actual investments like a stock or a mutual fund.
 The mere creation of a Roth IRA should not compel the need to alter your asset allocation or risk exposure any differently than you possess with your traditional IRA.

 The risk involved in choosing a Roth IRA over a traditional IRA is paying an upfront tax which you may never recoup in future tax savings.
 Stripping away all the complexities of a Roth IRA comes down to a “pay now or pay later” question.

-With a traditional IRA, you don’t pay tax on contributions or growth until the IRA funds are withdrawn – it’s paying later.
+With a traditional IRA, you don’t pay tax on contributions (pre-tax) or growth until the IRA funds are withdrawn.

 ¹Provided IRA owner is at least 59½, and the account has been opened for at least five years.